bkamins/PyDataGlobal2020/README.md

-# PyData Global 2020 DataFrames Tutorial
+# PyData Global 2020 DataFrames.jl Tutorial

 # An introduction to DataFrames.jl for pandas users